Sitemap Event Validation

 configuration.

-- Event stream table
+- Review data in an event stream table

 At this time, the Personalization Event Stream doesn't display price